tf-libsonnet/docs/content/en/docs/getting-started/_index.md

 functions.
 Using these libraries can give you compile time guarantees for the references and attributes.

 For example, if you had misspelled `triggers` in the attribute object, `jsonnet` will compile the code down to JSON, but `terraform` will not be happy with it.
+With the library functions, `triggers` is an explicit function parameter so `jsonnet` will complain if you mistype the name.

 Refer to the [Supported Providers](/docs/supported-providers) page for the list of officially maintained provider libraries.